-FPGA compilation is growing computationally more complex and, thus, longer, as engineers use more sophisticated FPGA technology.
-To reduce resource usage on your development machine, the LabVIEW FPGA compile system architecture includes options to offload the compilation to dedicated computers.
-These computers should be high-end machines with good processors and high RAM.
+FPGA compilation grows computationally more complex and, as a result, longer, as developers use more sophisticated FPGA technology.
+To conserve resources on your development computer, the LabVIEW FPGA compile system architecture includes options to offload the compilation to dedicated computers.
+These should be high-end computers with good processors and high levels of RAM.
 Table 1 shows the minimum RAM needs for various Xilinx Virtex-5 FPGAs.

 Table 1.
-Recommended RAM for Xilinx Virtex-5 FPGAs (Source: Xilinx Memory Recommendations Using the ISE Design Suite)
+Follow these recommended RAM guidelines for Xilinx Virtex-5 and Zynq-700 FPGAs.
+(Source: Xilinx Memory Recommendations Using the ISE Design Suite)

-The largest negative impact on performance for a compilation job is when the process is starved for system memory and has to page on the hard drive, or in some cases, quit.
-For best results, follow the recommendations in Table 1.
-If the server is a 32-bit machine, you should have 4 GB of RAM and nothing but compilation tools installed.
+Performance for a compile job is most negatively impacted when the process is starved for system memory and has to page on the hard drive or, in some cases, quit.
+Follow the recommendations in Table 1 for the best results.
+For a 32-bit server, you should have 4 GB of RAM and only the Xilinx compilation tools installed.
 You can use the 3 GB Windows switch to maximize the amount of RAM the OS can allocate to the compilation.
-As you can see from the chart, 64-bit systems should have more RAM installed.
-Of course, those systems can address much more than 4 GB of RAM, so, in that case, the more the better— up to 16 GB.
+As you can see from the table, 64-bit systems should have more RAM installed.
+Of course, those systems can address much more than 4 GB of RAM, so, in this case, the more the better—up to 16 GB.

 Offload to a Single Computer

-As mentioned, you can use LabVIEW FPGA to install the server and worker on a separate computer and target compilation.
-To do this, follow the steps in the Installing and Activating the LabVIEW FPGA Compile Server on a Remote Computer KnowledgeBase article.
+You can use the LabVIEW FPGA Module to install the compile server and compile worker on a separate computer and target compilation.
+To do this, follow the steps in the Installing and Activating the LabVIEW FPGA Compile Server on a Remote Computer article.

 Figure 5.
-A simple, single-machine, offloaded compile server is supported by LabVIEW FPGA without any add-ons.
+A simple, single-machine, offloaded compile server is supported by the LabVIEW FPGA Module without any add-ons.

 Offload to a Compile Farm